 An initial six (6) month consulting agreement with Senergy was signed.
 This agreement, which has an option to renew at terms mutually agreeable to each party, initially required the Company to pay Senergy \$7,500 per month for investor relations services, \$1,000 per month for a dedicated surrogate office and related administrative services, and to reimburse Senergy for all pre-approved expenses.
 Payments to Senergy have been re-negotiated in light of market conditions and the Company's activity levels.
-Subsequent to October 31, 2012, the Senergy contract was reduced to \$3,000 per month from \$7,500 per month paid to Senergy the previous 12 months.
+As part of the cost cutting measures undertaken in 2013, the Senergy contract was reduced to \$1,500 per month from \$3,000 per month paid to Senergy the previous 12 months.